-acculturation, cognitive learning style, culture & language, experiential background, and sociolinguistic development.
-You can use the student's strengths in these five areas to plan appropriate individualized instruction and facilitate transition into the academic expectations of your school.
-You can also use this information to connect his or her family to appropriate school and community resources.
-Examining these five areas also addresses the standard exclusionary clause for referrals to special education.
-That is, if you can show that the student's home background, socioeconomic status, and/or past education experiences are the primary cause of a child's learning and behavior problems, if you can account for all of his or her problems by evidence of these factors and not something else, then you have documented that a referral to special education is not warranted.
+The SCII provides you with a brief profile of your student of concern in five sociocultural areas: acculturation, cognitive learning style, culture & language, experiential background, and sociolinguistic development.
+This needs based checklist addresses the standard exclusionary clause for referrals.
+That is, if you can show that the student's home background, socioeconomic status, past education experiences, are the primary cause of the child's learning and behavior problems, if you can account for all of his or her problems by evidence of these factors and not something else, then the referral should be to other services, not special education.